List of Pinball FX (2023 video game) tables

 The Pinball FX series of games features an extensive range of predominantly licensed DLC.
 The following tables list the pinball tables available in Pinball FX (2023), Pinball FX VR (2025), and those released on the physical AtGames 4KP cabinets.

 Pinball FX table list

 As of October 2025, Pinball FX features tables on Steam and on PlayStation, Xbox, and Epic Games Store.
-The discrepancy arises because System Shock and Camp Bloodbrook are currently exclusive to Pinball M on Steam.
+The discrepancy arises because System Shock, Camp Bloodbrook and the Bethesda tables are currently exclusive to Pinball FX Midnight on Steam.
 The Nintendo Switch has a smaller library, as some older tables have not been ported to the platform; however, all tables not carried forward from Pinball FX3 have been released on it.

 Note: EAL indicates table was released at launch of early access, and EA indicates it was launched within early access.